lmorchard/blog.decafbad.com/_posts/2005-11-02-still-seeking-an-exploded-tinderbox-for-tiger.markdown

 title: Still Seeking an Exploded Tinderbox for Tiger
 wordpress_url: http://decafbad.com/blog/?p=763
 ---
 This is a recurring thought: I still really, really want [an exploded Tinderbox on Tiger][exp].
-It could *so* become an *Ã¼ber* Spotlight/Finder replacement.
+It could *so* become an *über* Spotlight/Finder replacement.
 I just don't seem to have time or ambition to write it.

 I don't mention [Tinderbox][tb] very often, but I've got a few Tinderbox documents set as Login Items on my PowerBook.
 So, this app has become ubiquitous on my machine for [idea capture, sorting, and exploration][id].
 In fact, I used it to capture, shape, and structure everything I put into [Hacking RSS and Atom][book].